 The log was filled out and collectors were cleaned on a daily basis.
 Once a week level checks were performed to confirm that the instrumentation was within +/- 0.2 degrees.
-The weekly log was sent out each Monday, and an SUV-100 Absolute Scan was performed on September 10th and 24th without issues.
+The weekly log was sent out each Monday, and SUV-100 Absolute Scans were performed on October 8th and 22nd without issues.
+The broken HP power supply was sent northward on turnover cruise.
 For more information, visit: https://esrl.noaa.gov/gmd/grad/antuv/.